 You can also consider creating a monthly giving society.
 By having a smaller gift donated each month, even less wealthy donors can make a cumulative impact by the end of the year.
 And, it creates a reliable and consistent revenue stream for your organization.

 If you’ve got an immediate need for funding, whether it’s caused by a natural disaster, an unexpected financial shortfall, or a drop in donations, consider launching a crowdfunding campaign.

-Crowdfunding can be done as a totally online event, or as a live virtual event with donors making their pledges in real time.
+Crowdfunding can be done as a totally online event, or as a live nonprofit virtual event with donors making their pledges in real-time.

 When it comes to crowdfunding, Keela’s got you covered.
 Its peer-to-peer crowdfunding platform allows your donors and volunteers to contact their friends and family on your behalf, helping you raise more money fast.

 A word of caution if you live in the United States: Before engaging in crowdfunding, make sure your organization is registered with every state your constituents live in.
 Most states (40 currently) require registration prior to any solicitation of nonprofit donations, including crowdfunding.
 The National Association of State Charity Officials (NASCO) conveniently offers a list of contacts for each state.

 Failure to register can result in fines being levied against a nonprofit, investigation by the Internal Revenue Service, and negative publicity.